-\paragraph{Related works.} In the past decade, based on the well-known standard (equispaced) fast Fourier transform~(FFT) method, many approaches have been proposed to find efficient data representation for various problems.
+The concept of entropy regularization of the Wasserstein distance, proposed by \citet{cuturi2013sinkhorn}, is an important touchstone, which improves the computational process of traditional methods.
+This entropy regularized Wasserstein problem is efficiently solved using the Sinkhorn's algorithm (cf.\ \citet{Sinkhorn1967a}).
+In today's data-driven world, the powerful and growing relationship between optimization and data science utilizes the Wasserstein distance, e.g., for text classification (cf.\ \citet{kusner2015word}), clustering (cf.\ \citet{chakraborty2020hierarchical}), image classification (cf.\ \citet{pmlr-v139-tai21a}) or domain adaptation (cf.\ \citet{courty2014domain}).
+Notably, most of the applications rely on \emph{discrete} measures.
+However, some significant contributions are also presented in literature to support the arguments of semi-discrete and/\,or continuous measures (cf.\ \citet{mensch2020online}).
+The constructive line of research on the entropy regularization method to approximate the Wasserstein distance proposes many significant algorithms to increase the computational efficiency, as well as to stabilize the approximation accuracy (cf.\ \citet{dvurechensky2018computational}, \citet{lin2019efficiency} or \citet{schmitzer2019stabilized}).
+However, this article addresses the efficient computation of standard Sinkhorn's algorithm in terms of time and memory allocation to approximate the Wasserstein distance in a simple personal computer, especially in case of large data volume. \paragraph{Related works.} In the past decade, based on the well-known standard (equispaced) fast Fourier transform~(FFT) method, many approaches have been proposed to find efficient data representation for various problems.
 The family of standard FFT algorithms has been applied in many areas, such as face recognition (cf.\ \citet{hao2013facial}), autonomous vehicles (cf.\ \citet{bilik2019rise}), voice assistants (cf.\ \citet{revay2019multiclass}), etc., and have achieved notable performance.
-The standard FFT algorithm improves the computational operations from $\mathcal O(N^2)$ to $\mathcal O(N \log N)$, where $N$ denotes the number of data points, this process involves equispaced sampling.
-However, in some cases, the equispaced sampling is one of the root causes of failure to meet accuracy (cf.\ \citet{platte2011impossibility}, \citet[Section~1]{potts2001fast}).
-We recognize that optimal transport (OT) communities use the idea of standard FFT to speed up the Sinkhorn's iterations in some places~(cf.\ \citet{papadakis2014optimal}).
-The standard FFT methods utilize straightforward convolution, which is a setback, when we consider the stability of the computation and approximation accuracy (cf.\ \citet[Remark~4.18]{peyre2019computational}).
-To overcome this challenge we present a non-equispaced convolution below, which is known as \emph{fast summation method}, and it is also achievable in $\mathcal O(N \log N)$ arithmetic operations.
-Furthermore, for faster computation, Low-Rank Factorization techniques are considered as a popular argument among OT communities (cf.\ \citet{NEURIPS2019_f55cadb9,NEURIPS2020_9bde76f2,altschuler2020polynomial}).
+The standard FFT algorithm improves the computational operations from $\mathcal O(n^2)$ to $\mathcal O(n \log n)$, where $n$ denotes the number of data points, this process involves equispaced sampling.
+However, in some cases, the equispaced sampling is one of the root causes of failure to meet accuracy (cf.\ \citet{platte2011impossibility}, \citet[Chapter~7]{PlPoStTa18}).
+We recognize that the optimal transport (OT) communities use the idea of standard FFT to speed up the Sinkhorn's iterations in some places (cf.\ \citet{papadakis2014optimal}).
+The standard FFT methods utilize equispaced convolution, which is a setback, when we consider the stability of the computation and approximation accuracy (cf.\ \citet[Remark~4.18]{peyre2019computational}).
+To overcome this challenge we present a \emph{non}-equispaced convolution below, and it is also achievable in $\mathcal O(n \log n)$ arithmetic operations.
+Furthermore, for faster computation, low-rank factorization techniques are considered as a popular argument among OT communities (cf.\ \citet{NEURIPS2019_f55cadb9,NEURIPS2020_9bde76f2,altschuler2020polynomial}).
 As a consequence of the line of research on Low-Rank Factorization, \citet{pmlr-v139-scetbon21a} have developed an algorithm to efficiently solve the regularized OT problem, which depends on \emph{low-rank couplings}.
-As well, the method can be employed to accelerate problems involving conditional marginals, cf.\ \citet{QuellmalzFFT} or \citet{PichlerWeinhardt}.
+As well, the method can be employed to accelerate problems involving multi marginals, cf.\ \citet{QuellmalzFFT}.